dalijolijo/easyMN.services/easyBot.md

 ![bot_api](bot_api.png)

-5. Now, search your bot with the username you've just set and send the bot an initial message (important!) to activate the bot.
+5. This step is very important!
+Now, search your bot with the username you've just set and send the bot an initial message like "Hello bot" to activate the bot.

 6. OPTIONAL: Change the bot picture